vseslav-k/GaulishCipher/README.md

 ```
 offset.initSalt.posPower.offPower.prevPower.cap
 ```
-The key is inputed by the user.
+The key is input by the user.

 Each byte is essentially offset by some constant offset value, its own index, and the value of a previous byte (encrypted).